Cursor Deep Dive

 Common Pitfalls

 You need to add auth middleware to 12 API routes.
 You manually edit each file.
 Copy-paste.
 Fix imports.
 Realize you missed 2.
-45 minutes of tedious, error-prone work.
+45 minutes.

-Click "Cursor @-mentions + Composer" to see the difference →
+Click "Cursor Composer" to see the difference →

 Quick Check

-You need to refactor a function and update all 15 call sites across the codebase.
-What's the best Cursor approach?
+You want to refactor a component and update all 15 places it's used.
+What's the best tool?

 Do This Next